Polyurethane is one of the best wood protections available on the market. However, the application is quite challenging.

 Polyurethane Curing Time vs Drying Time

 Curing, on the other hand, is when the polyurethane has completely hardened.
-Here, the oils in the polyurethane have been completely exposed to oxygen and have undergone a complete chemical reaction and hence “cured”.
+During curing, the oils in the polyurethane are fully exposed to oxygen and undergo a complete chemical reaction, resulting in a hardened finish.

-Cured polyurethane, therefore, is the final, hardened finish.
-This final condition then allows you to exert hard use on the surface.
-Curing is a long process that could take from a day to almost a month.
+Cured polyurethane is the final, hardened finish that allows you to exert hard use on the surface without damaging it.
+Curing is a longer process than drying and can take anywhere from a day to almost a month, depending on the type of polyurethane used and the environmental conditions.

 How to speed up the drying time for polyurethane